Currently, the GAIN-group consists of group leader

 in

-I am Alice and I am currently in the first year of my doctorate in the GAIN Group.
+I am Alice and I am currently in the third year of my doctorate in the GAIN Group.
 Prior, I graduated

 with a M.Sc. in Mathematics and its applications to Computer Science from the university of Kassel.
 My